 Educators will conduct an informal orientation process for new parents and children.
 The ‘settling in’ phase is a critical time for your child and the Educator.
 If you are able to, spend some time with the child while he or she is adjusting to this new environment.
-Observe your child interacting with her or his new companions.
+Observe how your child is interacting with her/his new companions.

 Allow time to chat to the Educator when you collect your child.
 Families are able to access the care environment at any time while their child is in care.

 Make sure the Educator has your contact numbers at all times, plus details of another person who can be easily contacted if there is a problem or urgent enquiry, and you can’t be reached.

 Discuss any special needs your child may have, such as diabetes, epilepsy, asthma or a food allergy, and how you manage them.
 Services will require a written health action plan to assist in the management of any adverse health events.